giacomo-gcad/carbon/bgb_processing/ReadMe.md

 The csv  file with statistics is written in output and used as input in the template spreadsheet **[lut_rcoeffs.ods](https://github.com/giacomo-gcad/carbon/tree/master/bgb_processing/rcl_cross)**.
 The following steps have to be manually done:

 - Paste data from [Statistics](https://github.com/giacomo-gcad/carbon/tree/master/bgb_processing/rcl_cross/output_data/rcl_cross_stats.csv) file into sheet rcl_cross_stats (columns A and B) of the template spreadsheet
 - The VLOOKUP formula in column C assigns the R coefficient to each code, using as source the full list of 820 combinations in sheet 'r_coefficients'.
-Manually check this column to verify the absence of errors or of  missing data.
+Manually check this column to verify the absence of errors or missing data.
 The formula is provided for a total of 744 combinations (those actually existing when run on AGB v.2, 2018 dataset).
 It could be necessary to copy the formula in missing cells if more combinations are obtained.
 - Export as text file the content of column A in sheet 'recode_file'.
 It will be used as [reclass file](https://github.com/giacomo-gcad/carbon/tree/master/bgb_processing/BGB/assign_r_coeffs.rcl)  in the successive step.